Adrianjewell91/yijing/README.md

 The title pages show a link to "Consult the Oracle" and a splash page with the very first hexagram in the center of the page.
 Users can either click 'Consult the oracle' or click on the lines of the hexagram to change it to something else.

-Hexagrams are built with Canvas, and mouse positions is measured with 'mousemove' event listeners.
+Hexagrams are built with Canvas, and mouse positions is measured with `mousemove` event listeners.

 <img height="400px" width="850px" src="https://github.com/Adrianjewell91/yijing/blob/master/docs/splash.37.02%20AM.png"/>